 Check in at HOTEL MYSTAYS Sapporo Nakajima Park

-We got the Deluxe Family Room (¥7,407) which could fit the 4 of us comfortably but there are comfortable rooms for 2 as low as ¥4,722!
+We got the Deluxe Family Room, which could fit the four of us comfortably but there are also comfortable rooms for two pax!

 Address: 1 Chome Minami 14 Jonishi, Chuo, 札幌市中央区 Hokkaido 064-0914, Japan

-How to get there: 3-minute walk to Horohira Bashi Subway station
+How to get there: Walk 3mins from Horohira Bashi Subway station

 Sapporo TV Tower

-Located at the edge of Odori park is an unmissable structure with a giant LED clock on its front.
-Measuring at 147m, it’s the 2nd tallest tower after the Tokyo Tower.
+Located at the edge of Odori Park is an unmissable structure with a giant LED clock on its front.
+Measuring 147m, it’s the second tallest tower after the Tokyo Tower.
 Head up to the tower’s observatory for a 360° panoramic view of the city.

 If you have time, check out the other historical building in the area like Akarenga Government Building (Red Brick) and the Sapporo Clock Tower.
 More sights around Sapporo in this comprehensive Sapporo City Guide!

-How to get there: 5-minute walk from the Sapporo Municipal Subway Odori Station (Exit 27) OR 15minute walk from JR Sapporo Station (South Exit)
+How to get there: 5min walk from the Sapporo Municipal Subway Odori Station (Exit 27), or 15min walk from JR Sapporo Station (South Exit)

 Drinks at Susukino